Bayern fines Ribery for offense after gold-leaf steak furor

 Salihamidzic did not divulge the amount of the fine.

+Later Sunday, Ribery reacted on Twitter and Instagram: “Don’t worry, I’m fine . and now back to serious business, we have a lot of work to do . great atmosphere in the team here in Doha, that’s how it should be!”

-On Thursday, Ribery posted a video on Twitter and Instagram of being served a golden rib-eye steak by Turkish star cook Nusret Gokce at the Nusr-Et steakhouse in Dubai, saying in English, “No better way to start the year than with a dash of salt and a visit to my Turkish brother.”
+On Thursday, Ribery posted a video on both social networks of being served a golden rib-eye steak by Turkish celebrity chef Nusret Gokce — better known by his nickname Salt Bae — at the Nusr-Et steakhouse in Dubai, saying in English, “No better way to start the year than with a dash of salt and a visit to my Turkish brother.”

+Gokce, clad in his trademark dark aviator glasses and a bicep-busting T-shirt, cut the steak in slices with a long knife, then stuck the knife in the wooden board before posing for a thumbs-up from Ribery.

 Salihamidzic said Ribery had been invited for the gilded steak and that he didn’t pay for it himself.
 But it was assumed from the social media video that the French player had paid 1,200 euros ($1,365) for it.